pasanmudalige/SSL-ApacheTomcat/README.md

 # SSL-ApacheTomcat
-ome applications don't work correctly with security-constraint and have to force push Http to Https requests This include simply bit different way to complete Http to Https Issue
+Some applications don't work correctly with security-constraint and have to force push Http to Https requests This include simply bit different way to complete Http to Https Issue

 **Generate your SSL Cetificates**